ZhuRaiko/Resume-Keyword-Highlighter-Project/explanation/highlight_latex.md

             if all(k in occupied_tokens for k in range(i, j+1)):
                 continue

-            # Apply heuristics per category
             sent_idx = sent_index_by_token.get(i, None)

             if label == 'HARD':
                 if not relax_hard:
-                    # Check if it's an acronym (all caps, 2-5 chars) - always accept
                     is_acronym = any(t.text.isupper() and 2 <= len(t.text) <= 5 for t in window)
-                    # Check if it contains special chars like C++, C#, .NET
                     has_special = any(c in display_kw for c in ['+', '#', '.'])
-                    # Check for standard technical term patterns
                     ok = (is_acronym or has_special or
                           any(t.pos_ in ('NOUN', 'PROPN', 'X') for t in window) or any(t.dep_ in ('dobj', 'pobj', 'attr', 'appos', 'compound') for t in window))